-As previously indicated, under the Council's LPS (on public exhibition March-April 2021) the subject title is proposed to be zoned 'Rural'.
-If 'Rural' and 'Agricultural', are the only zones being considered then 'Rural' is the more appropriate zoning due to the actual constraints of the land and the 'lifestyle' characteristics of the land and surrounding titles.
+As previously indicated, under the Council's LPS (on public exhibition July-September 2021) the subject title is proposed to be zoned 'Rural'.
+If 'Rural' and 'Agricultural', are the only zones being considered then 'Rural' is the more appropriate zoning due to the actual constraints of the land and the 'hobby scale' characteristics of the land, 'lifestyle' characteristics of surrounding titles, as well as adjacent 'Rural Living' zoning.
+However, given the characteristics of the title and surrounding land the title could also be considered for Rural Living if alternate zones are being considered.